esphome/esphome-docs/cookbook/lvgl.rst

                               align: CENTER
                               text: "\U000F0045"

 This saved you from a considerable amount of manual calculation of widget positioning which would otherwise be required to place them manually with ``x`` and ``y``!
-You only need to determine a common width and height for your widgets to distribute them on the page as you prefer. (:ref:`lvgl-cook-icontext` below shows how to use custom icons.)
+You only need to determine a common width and height for your widgets to distribute them on the page as you prefer. (:ref:`lvgl-cookbook-icontext` below shows how to use custom icons.)

-.. _lvgl-cook-grid:
+.. _lvgl-cookbook-grid:

 Grid layout positioning
 -----------------------